Make It Stop (Andor): Plot

 One year after the events on Ghorman and Mon Mothma's subsequent speech, (Note: As depicted in "Welcome to the Rebellion") Luthen and Kleya Marki receive an emergency ping to the shop's radio from Lonni.
-Luthen meets with him in public; Lonni reveals that he has had access to Dedra's ISB credentials for a year, through which he has learned that the Emperor's energy program is a cover for a superweapon that Krennic has been building for over a decade.
+Luthen meets him in public.
+Lonni reveals that he has had access to Dedra Meero's ISB credentials for a year, through which he has learned that the Emperor's energy program is a cover for a superweapon that Krennic has been building for over a decade.
 Lonni also mentions that he found references to Kyber crystal mining on Jedha, as well as an engineer named Galen Erso.
 (Note: As seen in Rogue One (2016).)
-Lonni also warns that Dedra has likely uncovered their identities and will come after him soon; he makes Luthen promise him and his family safe passage out of Coruscant, but Luthen kills him to ensure his silence.
+Lonni also warns that Dedra has likely uncovered their identities and will come after him soon.
+He makes Luthen promise him and his family safe passage out of Coruscant, but Luthen kills him to ensure his silence.

-Luthen meets with Kleya and hastily makes her memorize everything Lonni told him, then heads to the shop and destroys the radio by pouring a molten liquid over it.
+Luthen meets with Kleya and hastily makes her memorize everything Lonni told him, then returns to the shop and destroys the radio by pouring a caustic liquid over it.
 He is interrupted when Dedra Meero arrives at the shop.
 Luthen maintains his friendly facade until Dedra shows him the stolen Imperial Starpath unit Cassian first tried selling to him, (Note: As depicted in "Reckoning".) confronting him as the mysterious "Axis" she has chased for years.
 Dedra says the building is surrounded, but Luthen tells her that she is too late and the Rebellion has already expanded throughout the galaxy.
-Dedra notices the burning radio system and holds Luthen at gunpoint, only to realize he has stabbed himself in the heart with an ancient knife from the shop while she was distracted.
-She frantically calls in her reinforcements to inspect the shop and take Luthen to the hospital.
+Dedra notices the burning radio system and holds Luthen at gunpoint, only to realize he has stabbed himself with an ancient knife while she was distracted.
+She frantically calls in reinforcements to inspect the shop and medical staff to take Luthen to hospital.
 Kleya watches with a crowd of onlookers as Luthen gets taken away in a medical transport.